 - i.
-PFRS 9, 'Financial Instruments', clarifies which fees should be included in the 10% test for derecognition of financial liabilities. - ii.
-PFRS 16, 'Leases', amendment to remove the illustration of payments from the lessor relating to leasehold improvements, to remove any confusion about the treatment of lease incentives.
+PFRS 9 'Financial Instruments', clarifies which fees should be included in the 10% test for derecognition of financial liabilities. - ii.
+PFRS 16 'Leases', amendment of illustrative example 13 to remove the illustration of payments from the lessor relating to leasehold improvements, to remove any confusion about the treatment of lease incentives.